wlandau/workflowHelper/README.md

 3. Compute summary statistics of each analysis of each dataset (model coefficients and mean squared error) and aggregate the summaries together.
 4. Generate some tables, figures, and reports using those aggregated summaries.

 I keep the functions to generate data, analyze data, etc. in `code.R`, and I have a sketch of the whole workflow in `workflow.R`.
 The [`knitr`](http://yihui.name/knitr/) report to be compiled is `report.Rmd`.
 You can generate these files with the `write_example_workflowHelper` function.
-Typically, in your own workflows, you will write similar R scripts and `*.Rmd` files by hand.
+Typically, in your own workflows, you will write similar R scripts and source files for final reports by hand.

 ## A walk through `workflow.R`